altinhykolli/teamway-rest-application/readme.md

 Flask: Web framework for building the application.
 MongoDB: NoSQL database for storing employee data.
 Flask-PyMongo: Flask extension for interacting with MongoDB.
+SwaggerUI : Visualizes and interacts with API resources.